Arbitration: a global way to resolve conflict

 As our country is moving forward economically, new relations are forming every day.
 Trade and commerce sector is taking us all over the world.
 Business negotiations and conflicts have become part and parcel of today’s financial scenario.

 A legal system is judged by its capacity to provide unbiased justice.
-And a case of arbitration is, basically, a legal arbitrator settling conflict between two parties with proper hearing of both sides’ issues, evidences and testimonials for an award.
+And a case of arbitration is, basically, a legal arbitrator settling conflict between two parties with the proper hearing of both sides’ issues, pieces of evidence and testimonials for an award.
 What no number of heated and spirited in-the-court hearings cannot solve, a well-executed arbitration can solve in the out-of-the-court settlement.
-The process is fair, unbiased and an example of judicial justness, only the best lawyers of Chandigarh high court take part in these third party settlements.
+The process is fair, unbiased and an example of judicial justness, only the best lawyers of Chandigarh high court take part in these third-party settlements.

 The Arbitration and Conciliation Act, 1996 under the Indian Constitution was formed with specific aims in mind: